terodox/terodox.tech/content/posts/2019-09-15--web-components-part-3/index.md

 <img class="right" src="webcomponents.svg" title="Web Components" width="200" style="background-color: #FFF; float: right;">

 A slot is a new element introduced for use with Web Components.
-They allow providing content that will be rendered within the [shadow DOM](/web-components-part-1/#shadow-dom) of a Web Component.
+They allow a consumer to provide content that will be rendered within the [shadow DOM](/web-components-part-1/#shadow-dom) of a Web Component.

 Slots are one of the most powerful tools we have to make useful Web Components.